-Operating costs covering manufacturing, inventory, logistic and distribution costs cover approximately two thirds of the selling price of the organic commodities analysed in this study and represent according to Stolze et al. ^[43] one of the most relevant financial weaknesses in organic supply chains in Europe.
+Operating costs covering manufacturing, inventory, logistic, and distribution costs cover approximately two thirds of the selling price of the organic commodities analysed in this study and represent according to Stolze et al. (2007) one of the most relevant financial weaknesses in organic supply chains in Europe.
 On the other hand, our study showed that collaboration between supply chain members aimed at reducing costs (or sharing benefits) is poorly developed.
 However, the pressure on operating costs limits the leeway for investments in product research and product development, which in turn are highly relevant to product quality.
 Investment in product development for quality improvements is one of the key issues to stay competitive and to keep market share.
-European organic supply chains analysed take little advantage of collaborative product development as a cost reducing strategy.
-The differences between actual product development alliances in the food industry are not forced by external conditions to enter into product development alliances.
-Therefore, compared to other industries, motivations have to be stronger or risks smaller for them to form such inter-organisational relationships^[44].
+European organic supply chains analysed take little advantage of collaborative product development as a cost-reducing strategy.
+The differences between actual product development alliances in the food industry and theory on alliances in general, seem to rest in the chosen specific context.
+Companies in the food industry are not forced by external conditions to enter into product development alliances.
+Therefore, compared to other industries, motivations have to be stronger or risks smaller for them to form such inter-organisational relationships (Olsen et al., 2008).

-Very close formalised supply chain relationships as chain integration are desirable for improved chain performance.
-Despite this fact, supply chain actors do not look favourably on marketing chain integration.
-Reasons might be that they see it as impacting on their independence in running their business and that a significant proportion of actors do not see a lack of chain integration as adversely impacting on their business^[45].
-Furthermore, building closer relationships even with important supply chain partners is difficult and resource intensive^[46].
+Very close formalised supply chain relationships such as chain integration are desirable for improved chain performance.
+Despite this fact, supply chain actors do not look favorably on marketing chain integration.
+Reasons might be that they see it as impacting on their independence in running their business and that a significant proportion of actors do not see a lack of chain integration as adversely impacting on their business (Leat and Revoredo-Giha, 2008).
+Furthermore, building closer relationships even with important supply chain partners is difficult and resource-intensive (Dunne, 2008).
 Closer relationships however were found for the collaboration dimension of Information Sharing with respect to delivery, prices, demand forecast as well as with respect to food quality and safety.
-As to the latter, an important driver towards more closer collaboration relationships seems to be the actor's perceived risk: the higher the perceived risk the more closer relationships are envisaged.
+As to the latter, an important driver towards closer collaboration relationships seems to be the actor's perceived risk: the higher the perceived risk, the closer the relationships are envisaged.

-Supply chain collaboration has be received increasing attention in the recent years.
-Global competition have encouraged companies to develop close partnerships with suppliers and customers alike.
+Supply chain collaboration has been receiving increased attention in recent years.
+Global competition has encouraged companies to develop close partnerships with suppliers and customers alike.
 At the same time, quality management has become widespread as part of the ordinary management toolkit for any company.
 The issue of quality, coupled with safety, is even more central in the food industry.
-In the marketing field, focus on the traditional "Four Ps" of product, price, place and promotion, has shifted to a more customer oriented approach.
-There is now a changed perspective, where the role of 'place' has been reviewed and is no more only referred to simple logistic and 'channel' operationalisation.
-The importance of relationship management is now more readily acknowledged, and companies realise that it is the supply chain and not the individual organisation that is the source of competitive advantage^[47].
+In the marketing field, the focus on the traditional "Four Ps" of product, price, place, and promotion, has shifted to a more customer-oriented approach.
+There is now a changed perspective, where the role of "place" has been reviewed and is no longer only referred to as simple logistic and 'channel' operationalisation.
+Rather, the importance of relationship management is now more readily acknowledged, and companies realise that it is the supply chain and not the individual organisation that is the source of competitive advantage (Christopher and Lee, 2004).

-According to Petersen^[2], supply chain actors should recognise the difference between truly strategic suppliers and other suppliers.
-Collaborative planning and trust should be further enhanced particularly with strategic partners.
+According to Petersen et al. (2005), supply chain actors should recognise the difference between truly strategic suppliers and other suppliers.
+The results of our study suggest that collaboration and trust need to be further improved within the organic supply chains, particularly with the closest partners.
 In these strategic partnerships, the level of information sharing and joint decision making needs to be improved, while supply chain members should establish action steps to achieve targeted performance levels.
-For the supply chains analysed this applies particularly to cost management, inventory planning, logistics and product development.
+For the supply chains analysed, this applies particularly to cost management, inventory planning, logistics and product development.